Accurate TMJ Diagnosis

 Physical therapy helps relax, condition, and comfort sore jaw muscles.
 Physical therapy could be exercises, physical massaging of the area around the joint, and heat applications.

-In addition, Dr. Klein uses TENS (transcutaneous electrical nerve stimulation).
-TENS uses electric stimulation to help your muscles relax.
-It’s almost like getting them to massage themselves.
-For some people, periodic TENS sessions are enough to bring TMJ relief.
+In addition, your dentist may use TENS (transcutaneous electrical nerve stimulation).
+TENS delivers gentle electrical stimulation to help your jaw muscles relax—almost as if they’re massaging themselves.
+For some people, periodic TENS sessions provide meaningful TMJ relief.

 Behavioral Therapy

-In addition, if Dr. Klein suspects that anxiety, depression, or other psychological conditions contribute to TMJ, he may refer you to a psychologist for more dedicated treatment.
+If your dentist suspects that anxiety, depression, or other psychological factors are contributing to your TMJ symptoms, you may also be referred to a psychologist for additional treatment.

 Trigger Point Injection

-Trigger point injection involves using a very small amount of anesthetic at the true source of pain.
-The anesthetic makes the injection more comfortable, but the needle itself performs most of the work of deactivating your trigger points.
+Trigger point injection uses a very small amount of anesthetic at the true source of pain.
+The anesthetic helps keep the injection comfortable, but the needle itself does most of the work by deactivating the trigger points.

 TMJ Treatment in Detroit

-If you are looking for relief from TMJ symptoms in the Detroit area, let TMJ dentists Dr. Richard Klein and Dr. Chad Witkow and his skilled team at the Michigan Head & Neck Institute help.
-Please call (586) 573-0438 or use our online contact form today to request an appointment at our office in Detroit, MI.
+If you are looking for relief from TMJ symptoms in the Detroit area, the dentists at the Michigan Head & Neck Institute can help.
+Please call (586) 573-0438 or use our online booking form today to request an appointment at our Detroit, MI office.